Mapping a Client Certificate to a User During Mutual Authentication

 When you first install and configure Tableau Server, the server sets the default user-name mapping to match the server’s authentication type:

-If the server is configured to use Active Directory, it also uses Active Directory for mapping the certificate to the user identity.
+If the server is configured to use Active Directory, it also uses Active Directory to map the certificate to the user identity.

 If the server is configured to use local authentication, the server gets the user-name value from the UPN field in the certificate.